RidwanAz/Darey.io_Devops_Project/Understanding_Client_Server_Architecture_With_MySQL_As_RDBMS/project_5.md

 ii.
 Replace ‘127.0.0.1’ to ‘0.0.0.0’ like this:

-In the mysqlserver configuration file, replace 127.0.0.1’ to ‘0.0.0, then save and close the file
+In the mysqlserver configuration file, replace 127.0.0.1’ to ‘0.0.0.0, then save and close the file

 #### Step 8: Connecting To Mysql Server From Mysql Client

 i.
 Connect to mysql server from mysql client

-    mysql -udarey -h <mysql_server_ipaddress> -p password
+    mysql -u darey -h <mysql_server_ipaddress> -p password

 ii.
 Check that you have successfully connected to a remote MySQL server and can perform SQL queries